MENTAL HEALTH FIRST AID TRAINING

 We are happy to provide MHFA trainings onsite at your business at no cost.
 To learn more, please contact email@example.com or (512) 804-3260.

 Click below to register for Adult and Youth MHFA.
-Classes are available weekly in Austin and Georgetown.
+Trainings are available weekly.
 Thanks to a grant from St. David’s Foundation, no one will be turned away.
 However, a donation of $10 is welcome.

-To register for Veterans, Service Members and Their Families MHFA; Public Safety MHFA; Higher Education MHFA or Older Adult MHFA please contact email@example.com.
+To register for Public Safety MHFA, Higher Education MHFA or Older Adult MHFA please contact April Oviedo at MHFA@IntegralCare.Org.

-The SAMHSA Project-AWARE MHFA Community Grant, Allergan Foundation MHFA Grant, and the State of Texas HHSC MHFA Grant allow us to offer free MHFA trainings to people who work with transitioning youth ages 16 to 24, first responders and educators (K – 12th grades and institutes of higher education).
+The State of Texas HHSC MHFA grant allows us to offer free MHFA trainings to educators, faculty and staff (K – 12th grades and institutes of higher education).